 Failure to Negotiate Checks.
 Checks issued in respect of Distributions under the Plan shall be null and void if not negotiated within ninety (90) days after the date of issuance.
 Any amounts returned to the Reorganized Debtor in respect of such non-negotiated checks will be held by the Reorganized Debtor and any requests for the reissuance of any such checks must be made directly to the Reorganized Debtor by the Holders of the Allowed Claims with respect to which such checks were originally issued.
-All amounts represented by any voided check will be held until the later to occur of (i) nine (9) months after the Effective Date and (ii) nine (9) months after such voided check was issued, and all requests for reissuance by the Holder of the Allowed Claim in respect of a voided check must be made prior to such date.
+All amounts represented by any voided check will be held until nine (9) months after such voided check was issued, and all requests for reissuance by the Holder of the Allowed Claim in respect of a voided check must be made prior to such date.
 Thereafter, all such amounts will be deemed to be Unclaimed Distributions and all Claims in respect of void checks and the underlying Distributions will be forever barred, estopped and enjoined from being asserted in any manner against the Debtor, the Debtor's estate or the Reorganized Debtor.